Meet Char;es Sturt University agriculture student Erika Heffer.

-Erika applied to CSU Wagga Wagga through early entry and was made an offer before she received her HSC results.
+Erika applied to Charles Sturt at Wagga Wagga through early entry and was made an offer before she received her HSC results.

 “It’s a great scheme where they [universities] look at your Year 11 results and your high school teachers’ recommendations, and make an offer based on your passion and potential,” Erika said.